 This brings up a big difference between synthetics and conventional mineral-based oils:

 Conventional oils can be freely mixed.
 If you're flying a piston-engine aircraft on a long cross-country and find yourself a quart low, you don't have to top up with the exact same oil—any aviation oil with a viscosity approved for your engine will be fine.
 Not so for turbine engines.
 Different manufacturers may use completely different synthetic chemicals, and mixing them can have unpredictable results.
 Even oils from the same vendor may be incompatible.

-If you won't be flying an airplane at all for an extended period, consider switching to a preservative oil, such as Phillips 66 Aviation Anti-Rust 20W-50 or AeroShell Fluid 2F.
-They're both fly-away oils that don't have to be drained out before the airplane is flown, but you'll want to replace them with regular AD oil after no more than 10 hours of operation.
-For airplanes flown infrequently (once or twice per month) in high-humidity areas, Phillips recommends mixing up to 10% Anti-Rust 20W-50 with a conventional AD oil to get a combination of corrosion protection and AD oil performance.
+If you won't be flying an aircraft at all for an extended period, consider switching to a preservative oil, such as Phillips 66 Aviation Anti-Rust 20W-50 or AeroShell Fluid 2F.
+They're both fly-away oils that don't have to be drained out before the aircraft is flown, but you'll want to replace them with regular AD oil after no more than 10 hours of operation.
+For aircraft flown infrequently (once or twice per month) in high-humidity areas, Phillips recommends mixing up to 10% Anti-Rust 20W-50 with a conventional AD oil to get a combination of corrosion protection and AD oil performance.

 On the other hand, ExxonMobil, which doesn't offer dedicated preservative oil for aviation use, builds a rust inhibitor into their ExxonElite 20W-50: "Moisture may still diffuse through both the oil layer and the rust inhibitor layer, but it will take longer because of the water-repelling nature of the additive, which offers you greater protection against rust."